 This not-for-profit organization is fully staffed by wonderful volunteers and local musicians who serve up their best stuff seven nights a week.
 That’s right, they have live music every night of the week from about 7 p.m. until midnight all played by a variety of local musicians looking only for tips and some open ears.
 It is situated uptown and has become a beacon of creativity for many patrons of the New Orleans area.
 They serve mostly coffee and some pastries, though they serve up even more culture and community.
 Participation is welcome during their weekly open mic nights that happen every Sunday at 7 p.m. sharp!
 Wednesday nights open the floor for the poets from 8-9 p.m.
 The shop also hosts a small library, a selection of board games, and best of all interesting conversations from the New Orleans regulars.
 Many patrons will tell you that some of the regulars even bring their own dishes to the shop for patrons to try!
 People from around the globe come to New Orleans every year and Neutral Ground Coffee is one of the prime, unique spots they visit.

-This family owned and operated coffee house is a true sip of comfort and care.
-Since opening in 2011, they strive to treat each customer as part of their own family and have become one of the most popular coffee shops in the West Monroe region because of it.
-The coffee house serves up some of the best drip coffee and espresso drinks around, including flavored latte’s and a breakfast menu with hot menu items.
-Next door to the coffee house is there Soups, Salads, and Sweets café that has a 12-foot salad bar with over 20 different toppings and a choice of three soups made daily.
+Corner Coffee + Provisions serves up some of the best drip coffee and espresso drinks around, including flavored latte’s and a breakfast menu with hot menu items.
+Next door to the coffee house is there Soups, Salads, and Sweets café which has a 12-foot salad bar with over 20 different toppings and a choice of three soups made daily.
 Their sweets are baked in-house and they also offer specialty cakes upon order.
-This one-of-a-kind coffee house embraces the feeling of home and places it directly into this family owned business.
+This one-of-a-kind coffee house embraces the feeling of home and places it directly into this family-owned business.

 This company has been roasting, sourcing, and brewing top quality coffee ever since 2006.
 Known as an excellent regional micro-roasting company, their café in Covington is highly known for their incredible brews and diverse menu.
 From specialty breakfast items like crepes and egg benedicts to lunch items such as mango-panko fish tacos and big mouth burgers, this menu goes above and beyond that of a normal café.
 The buttermilk beignets are a local favorite along with the gulf shrimp omelet and New Orleans style po’boys.
 On top of their stellar menu, all your favorite drip coffee and espresso drinks are available for purchase with retail coffee bags available as well.
 Their Black and Tan coffee blends the worlds finest dark and medium roast coffee all in one bag, and their Round-A-Bout coffee comes from four different parts of the world.
 All in all, Abita Roasting Company is the place to be for fresh micro-roast coffee drinks and an amazing menu of specialty food items for anytime in the day.